ThirVondukr/passlib/docs/lib/passlib.hash.bcrypt.rst

 It uses a modified version of the Blowfish stream cipher.
 Featuring a large salt and variable number of rounds, it's currently the default password hash for many systems (notably BSD), and has no known weaknesses.
-It is one of the three hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.
+It is one of the four hashes Passlib :ref:`recommends <recommended-hashes>` for new applications.
 This class can be used directly as follows::

     >>> from passlib.hash import bcrypt